eduardpeters/ai-dventure-back/README.md

 ADVENTURE_LENGTH=5
 ```

+After setting up a database instance and adding the connection string to the `.env` file, use the `npm run drizzle:migrate` command to run migrations.

 ## Development Setup

 When developing you will want to run and expand the tests.
 Be aware that instead of mocking the database, a working test database is supplied to the application in integration tests.